KeflerExe/Symbols-Alphabets-and-Strings/README.md

 ## About The Project

-Given an input file with a string specification together with their respective alphabets, performs a set of the specification of strings together with their respective alphabets, performs a set of basic checks on them.
+Given an input file with a string specification together with their respective alphabets performs a set of basic checks on them.

 The program will receive on the command line the name of the input file, the name of the output file and an operation code: